 Courses are available from various training providers.
 However, there is no requirement for food handlers to attend formal courses or to acquire food hygiene qualifications.
 It is important that food handlers have adequate knowledge to prepare and supply food that is safe to eat.

 As a childminder, it is your responsibility to ensure that you have allergen information to provide for the food you serve and that this is accurate, consistent and verifiable.
 Remember to check the ingredients list of foods you use to make sure allergen information is correct, to avoid triggering an allergic reaction.
-The provision of allergen information concerns any foods bought from a shop and unpackaged foods including home-cooked meals.
-This allergen information should be easily accessible and readily available to any children in your care, or their parents.
+The provision of allergen information concerns any foods bought from a shop and non-prepacked foods including home-cooked meals.
+This allergen information should be easily accessible and readily available to parents, who leave or may leave children in your care, and any children in your care who can make their own informed food choices.

 There are 14 allergens currently listed under food law that you must declare.
 These are: